dimispapa/bouldering-cyprus/README.md

 "Bouldering Cyprus" is a Django-based e-commerce web application designed to promote and support the bouldering community in Cyprus.
 The platform offers an online shop selling the comprehensive guidebook (physical book) for bouldering spots across the island, crashpad rentals.
 This application aims to make bouldering in Cyprus more accessible to both locals and tourists by providing essential information, equipment, and services.
 It is designed to be scalable and has the potential to easily host other related climbing products as the offering expands.

+This is a real personal project that I aspire to progress further, refine and publish on the cyprusbouldering.com domain, following the completion of the Code Institute course.

 <div style="text-align:center">
 <a href="https://bouldering-cyprus-53e1273cde1e.herokuapp.com/">ACCESS THE APPLICATION</a></div>